 The aquarium also offers a variety of hands-on activities for visitors.
 For example, guests can put their hands in a pouch before touching ice-cold water to learn how otters’s skin protects them from the cold.

 There are also numerious touch tanks on the rooftop of the building where you can touch and explore sting rays, small sharks and regal blue tangs.

 Field Trips to the Aquarium of the Pacific

 Field Trips to the Aquarium of the Pacific are very reasonable.
-For a traditional school group, the price is $6 per participant during the fall and aummer months with a 10 person minimum.
+For a traditional school group, the price is $7 per participant during the fall and summer months and $8 per participant during the winter and spring months with a 10 person minimum.

 Aquarium of the Pacific Homeschool Days

 Unique for homeschoolers, the Aquarium of the Pacific offers special Homeschool Days tailored just for homeschool students and their families throughout the school year.
 No other classroom-based school trips are booked during this time.